HUBioDataLab/CROssBARv2-KG/README.md

 edges = adapter.get_edges()
 ```

 Adapters are designed to integrate seamlessly with BioCypher.
-You can configure exactly which node properties, edge properties, and edge types the adapter outputs by passing Enum classes during initialization.
+In addition, you can configure exactly which node properties, edge properties, and edge types the adapter outputs by passing Enum classes during initialization.

 Below is a detailed example using the `Drug` adapter.
 This demonstrates how to inspect available fields, configure specific outputs, and write the results to Neo4j-importable files using BioCypher.
 ```